-If you have any questions about our meetings please email Toni and Michelle at email@example.com
+If you have any questions about our meetings please email Michelle at email@example.com

-For this reason, and to ensure the aims of our Living with Idiopathic Hypersomnia support group are met, Hypersomnolence Australia has developed guidelines to outline the purpose of the group and for attendance and participation.
+To ensure the aims of our Living with Idiopathic Hypersomnia community group are met, Hypersomnolence Australia has developed guidelines to outline the purpose of the group and for attendance and participation.
 All attendees will be asked to read this document and then fill in our attendee form prior to attending their first meeting.

 To avoid going over the same topic we have put together a list of frequently asked questions.
 Please go over this prior to attending your first meeting.

-Don't live in Australia or NZ but would like to attend a support group meeting?
+Don't live in Australia or NZ but would like to attend a community group meeting?